Nitrokey/nethsm/docs/system-design.md

 ![States](states.svg)

 **Locked**: A _Provisioned_ NetHSM initially boots up in a _Locked_ state, with no access to the encrypted _Authentication Store_ or _Key Store_.
 See [Encryption Architecture](#encryption-architecture) for details of how a _Locked_ NetHSM can transition into an _Operational_ state.

 **Operational**: An _Operational_ NetHSM is ready to process requests, and all functionality is available.
-This implies that in this state the system is neither _Locked_ nor _Unprovisioned_.
+This implies that in this state the system is neither _Failed_, _Locked_ nor _Unprovisioned_.

-**Provisioned**: The opposite of _Unprovisioned_.
+**Failed**: A _Failed_ NetHSM is one that currently has limited or no access to its `etcd` database.
+It can enter this mode at boot if `etcd` is immediately unavailable, or during operation if it becomes unavailable (see the note below).
+If and when `etcd` becomes available again, the NetHSM will automatically transition out of the _Failed_ state to the state it was in before (or resume the normal boot sequence if it was booting).

+Note: The _Failed_ mode should only be reachable (i.e. the `etcd` connection can only fail) if using the clustering feature, when the cluster loses quorum.
+However, even without clustering, very high loads can temporarily put the NetHSM in Failed mode to signify it cannot currently accept new operations.

 **Unprovisioned**: An _Unprovisioned_ NetHSM has not been configured by the user and does not contain any _User Data_, i.e. all data stores are empty or non-existent.
 This implies that only the limited subset of functionality needed for Initial Provisioning is available.

+**Provisioned**: Not a state per se, but a term used to refer to either _Operational_ or _Locked_ i.e. any functional state that is not _Unprovisioned_.

 Note: Other than a NetHSM hardware appliance, resetting a NetHSM test container results in a Locked state.